From Using Salesforce Experience Cloud to Building It

 From Experience Cloud Manager to Salesforce Architect

 Working with Experience Cloud has helped them learn to consider different perspectives, ask the right questions, figure out the best user interface, and think like a business analyst.
 Those critical thinking and creative problem-solving skills are an essential part of the work they do now.
-It taught her how to think at a high level and determine how every decision they make will affect a user.
-Her introduction to Communities, along with technical training resources like Trailheads, has led her career to where they are now: a Solution Architect who enables nonprofits to create a bigger impact.
+It taught them how to think at a high level and determine how every decision they make will affect a user.
+Their Introduction to Communities, along with technical training resources like Trailheads, has led their career to where they are now: a Solution Architect who enables nonprofits to create a bigger impact.

 How are Nonprofits Using Experience Cloud?